It’s college tour time, and parents and high school students are exploring all the options for the next step in their lives.

 History of the Two Terms: University Versus College

 During the Middle English period, the word university appeared between 1250 CE and 1300 CE.
 The word university is older than the word college, which did not appear for another 50 to 150 years.

 College and university both have Latin origins – universities (guild, corporation, society) and Collegium (club, community, society).

 Before a college can receive a university status, it must meet a few requirements for at least five years:

-Organization – It must have a graduate studies program and its associated programs plus they must be separate from the undergraduate program and the entire organization itself.
-It must also have staff that has the primary responsibility for administering the graduate and professional programs.
+Organization – It must have graduate degree programs and associated programs plus they must be separate from the undergraduate program and the entire organization itself.
+It must also have staff that has the primary responsibility of administering the graduate and professional programs.

-Program – It must have an undergraduate studies program that leads to a bachelor’s degree in a wide range of academic subjects plus a graduate studies program that lead to advanced degrees in a minimum of three different academic or professional fields.
+Program – It must have an undergraduate studies program that leads to a bachelor’s degree in a wide range of academic subjects plus graduate degrees that lead to advanced degrees in a minimum of three different academic or professional fields.